Ircama/ELM327-emulator/README.md

 To totally disable logging for all handlers: `logging.disable(logging.CRITICAL)`.
 To restore logging: `logging.disable(0)`.

+To browse the log files, [lnav](https://github.com/tstack/lnav) is suggested.

 Command to count the number of different PIDs (OBD Commands) used by the client (excluding AT Commands):
 ```python
 reduce(lambda x, key: x + (1 if re.match('^[A-Z]', key) and not key.startswith('AT_') and emulator.counters[key] > 0 else 0), emulator.counters, 0)